First recorded by The Vogues (1968).

 Hit versions by Shocking Blue (US #1/UK #8/CAN #1/AUS #1/FRE #1/SPN #1 1969), Bananarana (US #1/UK #8/CAN #1/AUS #1/SUI #1/NZ #1 1986).

-From the wiki: “‘Venus’ composer Robbie van Leeuwen admitted in a 2007 interview he took his inspiration for the song from ‘The Banjo Song’, written by Tim Rose Ross as a lyrical parody of Stephen Foster’s ‘Oh, Susannah’ and first recorded by The Big Three (Jim Hendricks, Tim Rose and Cass Elliot) in 1963.”
+From the wiki: “‘Venus’ composer Robbie van Leeuwen admitted in a 2007 interview he took his inspiration for ‘Venus’ from the song ‘The Banjo Song’, written by Tim Rose Ross as a lyrical parody of Stephen Foster’s ‘Oh, Susannah’ and first recorded by The Big Three (Jim Hendricks, Tim Rose and Cass Elliot) in 1963.”

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.